open-source-tabletop/respawn/respawn.md

 Respawn is a class based team skirmish, with influences from online multiplayer shooters.

+In the late 21st Century, Respawn stands as the worlds most popular esport, an immersive virtual game taking the ancient art of bloodsports to a new high as teams engage in bloody virtual deathmatches.
+Beyond realistic, players are connected to the game through a revolutionary neural interface, allowing a level of realism previously unheard of.
+For spectators, they experience not just a visual spectacle, they are hooked directly into the adrenaline, the excitement, and even the pain, of the players.
+While the death may be virtual, it feels like the real thing.

+Respawn is big business and the stakes are high: fame and fortune comes to the winners, but the game can take its toll on the players.
+While the neural interface provides a realistic experience, this also means that players feel the pain of death repeatedly throughout a match and many suffer ongoing effects from the game.

+You've put in the practice, you've put together a team, you've raised your entry fee.
+Enter your team and make a name for yourself or die trying.
+A new season of Respawn is about to begin.

 ### Playing Respawn

 Respawn uses the Cadence Wargame System core rules, which can be found at [Cadence.Games](https://cadence.games).